 Here’s to a great year ahead, and may your 2012 be filled with lots of *you* time!

-If you’re an avid reader of 66 Square Feet, as am I, you know about Marie’s grassroots campaign to step up and volunteer to help rid Prospect Park of the grit and grime of a certain section of the woods to which city and parks department officials have long turned a blind eye.
-The last litter mob met up on May 10th, and collected bags and bags of trash.
+If you’re an avid reader of 66 Square Feet, page as am I, what is ed you know about Marie’s grassroots campaign to step up and volunteer to help rid Prospect Park of the grit and grime of a certain section of the woods to which city and parks department officials have long turned a blind eye.
+The last litter mob met up on May 10th, viagra order and collected bags and bags of trash.

 The next Litter Mob is on Tuesday morning, May 24th at 9am sharp.
 If you’d like to participate, RSVP to Marie ASAP.
 The group will meet at the corner of East Drive and Center Drive in the Midwood, just south of the zoo [map below].
 Trash-grabbers, gloves, and bags will be provided — as well as a sense of great satisfaction in helping preserve one of Brooklyn’s greatest treasures.